hangzhangcode/MySQL_book_platform/README.md

 └── LICENSE               # MIT License
 ```

+## Dataset
+The dataset is from Goodreads Book，you can get it on Kaggle. https://www.kaggle.com/datasets/pypiahmad/goodreads-book-reviews1

 ## 📝 Features to Extend
 - Add user authentication with encrypted passwords (MD5/SHA256)
 - Implement book inventory management